heutelbeck/sapl-demos/sapl-demo-extension/README.md

 		}
 ```

 Finally, this extension also supplies a simple function library and exposes the functions `simple.length` and `simple.append`.
-The function `length` return the length of a string or array, while `append` concatenates an arbitrary number of strings and numbers into a simgle string.
+The function `length` returns the length of a string or array, while `append` concatenates an arbitrary number of strings and numbers into a single string.